Veterinary Technology (VTE)

 Students are required to take the College Placement Test (CPT) and place into English 101.
-Information about the content of the College Placement Test (CPT) and how to review for the text can be found at MWCC Testing Services.
+Information about the content of the College Placement Test (CPT) and how to review for the test can be found at MWCC Testing Services.
 Students may also call 978-630-9244 for this information.
-Students with a documented disability who need an accommodation should contact the Coordinator of Disability Services at 978-630-9330 before scheduling a placement test.
+Students with a documented disability who need accommodations should contact the Coordinator of Disability Services at 978-630-9330 before scheduling a placement test.

 Applicants must submit the following to the Admissions Office: